 2. Hold off on using Alpha Hydroxy Acids

-When your skin is compromised, don’t use acids and corrective ingredients.
+When your skin is compromised in the winter (or anytime!), don’t use acids and corrective ingredients.
 Imagine a potted plant that hasn’t been watered in a while and the soil is completely dry.
 If you added fertilizer to the soil, it would actually burn it, rather than feed it.
 In the same way, before you use active ingredients like vitamin C, AHAs, or essential oils on your skin, you need to hydrate and strengthen it first.
 To help flaky skin, use a gentle exfoliant like Province Apothecary’s that uses oats and herbs to gently scrub the skin.

 3. Use oils and emollient creams

 A face oil or face balm can protect your skin’s barrier in the interim while the skin repairs itself through the cell renewal process.
 Use products with ingredients that are rich in fatty acids and are similar to the skin’s composition like Camellia oil, rosehip oil, ceramides, and squalene.

 To hydrate and protect the skin, layer your skincare products.
 A full routine would be: toner, water-soluble serum, moisturizer, and oil.
 A serum can be especially helpful.
 Try using a hydrating toner like Graydon’s Face Food Mineral Mist and concentrated serum, like Consonant’s HydrExtreme underneath your favourite moisturizer to boost its effectiveness.